garethahealy/kyverno-blog/README.md

   is possible.

 ## <a name="DISCLAIMER"></a>DISCLAIMER
 [1] Kyverno is an open-source project.
-It is not a Red Hat sponsored nor is it supported under a Red Hat subscription.
+It is not sponsored by Red Hat nor is it supported under a Red Hat subscription.